neyamul-sbr/CSE446--Ecom_API-Supplier_API_Bank-API_2017331047_2017331051/README.md

      <img src="ss2/cart.PNG"/>
      <img src="ss2/orders.PNG"/>

-     ## The whole Flow of the project is demonstrated in below chart from 1 to 9 Ascending order
+     ## The whole Order Flow of the project is demonstrated in below chart from 1 to 9 Ascending order

        <img src="ss2/wholeFlow.PNG"/>